Sharzzdevise/Sharzzdevise/README.md

 # Who is Sharon and What is she building? 👩‍💻📊📉📈

-Sharon is a meticulous, creative and innovative Data Analyst and Scientist.
+Sharon is a meticulous, creative and innovative Data Analyst.

 Tools💻 - Microsoft Excel, BI, SQL, Azure, Python libraries (NumPy, Matplotlib, Pandas, Seaborn, Pyplot) for data analysis/science.